IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/Sketch_3.md

  4.)
 Create 3 different monsters, with 3 calls to the same function.
 Pass different parameters in each call, to make each monster unique.
 There should be similarities and differences between them.

- Bonus: 45.)
-Create an array that stores different values for one variable.
+ **Bonus: Create an array that stores different values for one variable.
 Ex. hair colors, # of appendages, # of eyes, etc. Use a for-loop to iterate through the array, passing the array's indice to a monster function call as a parameter.